 Jonathan William Whitney

-Jonathan W. Whitney is a father, husband, son, artivist, jazz drummer, and composer.
+Jonathan W. Whitney is a father, husband, son, artivist, jazz drummer and composer.
 He uses his music to search for spaces to find understanding.
-Commissions include collaborating with the choreographer Ashley S.K.
-Davis to craft music for her dance works Divided We Fall (2019) and Ode (owed) to Black Women (2022), When The Two Shall Meet (2019) a large scale work written for the combined ensemble of the modern baroque ensemble Melomanie and the Whitney Project, as well as a separate work, Bedtime (2019), written for Melomanie, Cooch's Bridge: The Family (2023), and Cooch's Bridge: The African American Presence (2024).
-He has been a featured artist with the Wilmington Children’s Chorus, University of Delaware Orchestra, and Melomanie, and completed a composition residency at the University of Redlands in 2025..
-Artists he has performed with include Donald Byrd, Kevin Kirkwood, Lili Añel, Jea Street, Jr., Mike Boone, John Swana, V. Shayne Fredrick, Maya Belardo, The Chantelles, Tony Smith, and The Bearded Ladies.
-Whitney is also the creator and musical director of A Celebration of Black Joy, which combines music and storytelling to celebrate the ever-present thread of Joy as Black America's greatest protest.
-In 2025, he completed his first feature-length film score, Death On The Brandywine, which will be released later this year.
-He was a 2020 Delaware Established Artist Fellowship recipient for jazz composition and is currently the artist-in-residence at the Episcopal Church of Saints Andrew and Matthew.
-Jonathan has his undergraduate degree in Music Education from the University of Delaware and a master's in music in Jazz Studies from the University of the Arts.
+Commissions include Lilly (2025), Cooch’s Bridge: The Battle (2025) Cooch’s Bridge The African American Presence (2024), Cooch’s Bridge | The Family (2023), collaborations with the choreographer Ashley S.K.
+Davis to craft music for her dance works Divided We Fall (2019) and Ode (owed) to Black Women (2022), When The Two Shall Meet (2019), Bedtime (2019), for institutions such as Melomanie, Pieces of a Dream, Inc (dance company), the Friends of the Cooch’s Bridge Historic Site, and the Sothern Vermont Arts Center.
+He has been a featured artist with the Wilmington Children’s Chorus, University of Delaware Orchestra, and Melomanie, to name a few.
+Artists he has performed with include The Twin Poets, Mekada Hampton, Vernon James, Donald Byrd, Kevin Kirkwood, Lili Añel, Jea Street, Jr., Mike Boone, John Swana, Nadjah Nicole, V. Shayne Fredrick, Maya Belardo, The Chantelles, Tony Smith, and The Bearded Ladies.
 His debut album, Life's Dimensions (2020), can be found on all platforms.
+He was a recipient of the 2020 Delaware Established Artist Fellowship for jazz composition and the 2026 Delaware Established Artist Fellowship for msic composition.
+Jonathan is currently the artist-in-residence at the Episcopal Church of Saints Andrew and Matthew.
+He has his undergraduate degree in Music Education from the University of Delaware and a Masters in Music in Jazz Studies from the University of the Arts.

 Artist Information